Understand and Overcome Emotional Dependency

 This "neediness" wasn’t a mistake — it was the best strategy your nervous system had at the time, in the absence of other supports.

-• A stable inner compass → Feeling anchored in your own worth and values, even when someone else is distant or distracted.
+A stable inner compass → Feeling anchored in your own worth and values, even when alone.

-• Tolerance for uncertainty → Sitting with the discomfort of not knowing where you stand, without rushing to fix or cling.
+Tolerance for uncertainty → Sitting with the discomfort of not knowing immediately where your relationship stand, without rushing to fix or cling.

 As these capacities grow, something else becomes possible: accepting that some connections may not last, without feeling shattered by it.
 You begin to trust that you’ll be okay — not because you no longer care, but because you’ve built the internal tools to stay steady, present, and whole, whether a relationship continues or not.